 - the Association of Medical Secretaries, Practice Managers, Administrators and Receptionists (AMSPAR)

 - the British Society of Medical Secretaries and Administrators (BSMSA)

 Some secretaries/typists become members of AMSPAR or BSMSA.
 Both AMSPAR and BSMSA offer training, online forums and newsletters so staff can network with others doing the same type of work.

 Administrative staff in the NHS are paid on the Agenda for Change (AfC) pay system.
-As a secretray/typist you might start on band 1 or 2 and could progress, with further training and qualifications to posts at bands 3 or 4, for example as a medical secretary.
+As a new entrant, working as a secretary/typist you would typically start on band 2 and could progress, with further training and qualifications to posts at bands 3 or 4, for example as a medical secretary.
 Secretaries/typists work standard hours of around 37.5 a week.
 In some jobs, this could involve early starts, evenings and weekends.
 Terms and conditions for staff working outside the NHS will vary

 With experience, you could become a team leader, coordinating the work of a team of secretaries/typists.
 With further experience, you could become a manager, responsible for the staff in a department.